Room-2015

 Grade: A

-Awarded a bevy of Academy Awards in the year 1994, Forrest Gump is a film that is engrained in many people’s memories since the film was a monster hit in the mid-1990s.
+Awarded a bevy of Academy Awards in 1994, Forrest Gump is a film that is ingrained in many people’s memories, as it was a monster hit in the mid-1990s.

-Some complained that the unrealistic nature of the film was silly, and the story too saccharine, but the film is an innocent, sweet piece about a simple-minded man’s journey through life and the insurmountable success that he achieves.
+Some complained that the film’s unrealistic nature was silly and the story too saccharine.
+Still, it is an innocent, sweet piece about a simple-minded man’s journey through life and the insurmountable success he achieves.

-I adore the film largely from a sentimental standpoint and the memories that watching the film years later conjures up.
+I adore the film largely from a sentimental standpoint and for the memories it conjures up when I watch it years later.

 I find the film to be a comfort.

-His lifelong love is Jenny (played by Robin Wright), who is a troubled girl and relies on Forrest over their friendship spanning decades.
+His lifelong love is Jenny (played by Robin Wright), a troubled girl who relies on Forrest throughout their decades-long friendship.

-Forrest is always in the right place at the right time and influences the events of history in his innocent way.
+Forrest is always in the right place at the right time and influences historical events in his innocent way.

-Forrest Gump is unique in its clever use of editing to incorporate Forrest into real-life historical events, which is a big part of the appeal of the film.
+Forrest Gump is unique in its clever use of editing to incorporate Forrest into real-life historical events, which is a big part of the film’s appeal.

 In one instance, Forrest meets with Richard Nixon and reveals the Watergate scandal.
 He also met President John F. Kennedy after winning a football scholarship.